Sacchan-VRC/SaccFlightAndVehicles/README.txt

 TailHook
 TailHookHooked
 ThrottleSlider
+EngineOutput
+EngineOutputAB
+Pitch
+Yaw
+Roll
 Remember for animations that are controlled by floats (normalized time), set the curves to linear.
+Joystick animation is now done in the Pitch Yaw and Roll animations.
+Each one rotates a seperate empty of which the joystick is the last child of.

 Hierarchy:
 PlaneBody--------
 Everything in here is visual, except that it also contains colliders, and wheel colliders.
-Wheel colliders are a bit dodgy, I don't recommend messing with their settings.
 EngineController--------
-Children of this are transforms used by the enginecontroller, and projectile objects for cloning and launching.
+Children of this are transforms used by the enginecontroller, and weapon objects for cloning and launching.
 EffectsController--------
 The children of this are mostly particle systems, visual effects used by EffectsController and the animator.
 SoundController--------
 The children are all the sounds the plane uses.
-The AttachedSounds empty contains all sounds that are disabled when the plane explodes.
+The AttachedSounds object contains all sounds that are disabled when the plane explodes.
 HudController--------
 The children of this are all things that are disabled when you're not inside the plane.
-Many different objects are in here including the HUD, visual joystick, leave buttons, MFDs(Multi-Function-Display), the AtG Camera and screen.
+Many different objects are in here including the HUD, joystick, leave buttons, MFDs(Multi-Function-Display), the AtG Camera and screen.
-To test the plane in editor mode, add a camera to this object with no change to position or rotation, and increase the view distance of that camera beyond 15,000m~ to see the HUD.
-HUDController is only enabled when inside the vehicle. many objects that are only enabled while inside the plane are children of the HudController.
+HUDController is only enabled when inside the vehicle.
 HUDController's bigstuff child object is scaled to 1000 to make the hud appear to be on the sky like a real HUD.
 You may want to scale it down to 1 temporarily if you plan on editing HUD elements.
 PilotSeat--------
 A custom station with the seat adjuster for entering the plane PassengerSeat--------
-A custom station with the seat adjuster for entering the passenger seat of the plane AAMs--------
+A custom station with the seat adjuster for entering a passenger seat of the plane AAMs--------
 AGMs--------
 Bombs--------